 - Give your console a “static” IP address.

 You can run an internet speed test to determine your upload speed.
 Some of the best ways to test your upload speed involve running a series of prompts through your online browser to determine how quickly your internet can reconnect to your computer.
-These tests are free and simple to use.
-The website HighSpeedInternet.com is a great resource for measuring your upload speed.
+These tests are free and straightforward to use.
+The website HighSpeedInternet.com is an excellent resource for measuring your upload speed.
 It also provides transmission delay and download speed measurements, as well as server location information.